Sátántangó: Music

-In a 2019 interview with Little White Lies on the scenes, Tarr claimed that "every day in the hotel room they would do this kind of ‘turning’ game.
-By the end, the cat was used to this and did not care."
-Further, he explained to produce the cat's corpse, his vet gave the cat a "sleeping injection" and they filmed as it was unconscious.

 Release

+It was selected for the Forum section in the 44th Berlin International Film Festival.

 Sátántangó is rarely screened in theatres due to its lengthy running time.
 Theatres generally show the film either in two separate parts, or in its entirety with two intermissions.
-Tarr has expressed a wish for the film to be viewed without any interruption.
+Tarr expressed a wish for the film to be viewed without any interruption.

 The scene in "Unraveling" when Estike (Erika Bók) kills her cat led to some difficulties in getting the film shown in the United Kingdom, due to legislation protecting nonhuman animals from cruelty and the British Board of Film Classification refusing to certify such films.
-Tarr has insisted that there was a veterinarian on the set at all times, and that the cat was under the veterinarian's supervision and was not killed.
+Tarr insisted that there was a veterinarian on the set at all times, and that the cat was under the veterinarian's supervision and was not killed.

 Home media

 The film has developed a cult following among certain audiences, due in part to its artistry and length, but also to its having long been unavailable on DVD.
 The film was only briefly out in VHS and DVD formats in the 1990s, and went out of print very quickly, initiating a period in which only bootlegs transferred from old VHS sources were available.
 It has since been released in a new transfer supervised by Tarr.

 The film was released on Blu-ray in France on 16 September 2020 by Carlotta Films, and in the United States on 12 January 2021 by Arbelos.